JetBrains/kotlin-web-site/pages/docs/reference/list-operations.md

 ```
 </div>

-For removing the first and the last element, use functions [`removeFirst()`](/api/latest/jvm/stdlib/kotlin.collections/-mutable-list/remove-first.html)
+For removing the first and the last element, there are handy shortcuts [`removeFirst()`](/api/latest/jvm/stdlib/kotlin.collections/-mutable-list/remove-first.html)
 and [`removeLast()`](/api/latest/jvm/stdlib/kotlin.collections/-mutable-list/remove-last.html).
 Note that on empty lists,
 they throw an exception.
 To receive `null` instead, use [`removeFirstOrNull()`](/api/latest/jvm/stdlib/kotlin.collections/-mutable-list/remove-first-or-null.html)
 and [`removeLastOrNull()`](/api/latest/jvm/stdlib/kotlin.collections/-mutable-list/remove-last-or-null.html)